Acne And Breastfeeding: Causes, Treatments And Home Remedies

 3. Can I use salicylic acid while breastfeeding for acne?

-Salicylic acid is generally considered safe to use while breastfeeding, as only a small amount of it is absorbed through the skin and is unlikely to affect breast milk.
+It is generally considered safe to use salicylic acid while breastfeeding, as only a small amount of it is absorbed through the skin and is unlikely to affect breast milk.
 However, avoid applying it to body areas that might come into direct contact with the infant’s skin or where the infant might lick it (24).

 4. Can I use retinol on my face while breastfeeding for acne?